 Concussion Diagnosis in Ft.
 Lauderdale

-Any time trauma to the head occurs, a medical examination should be performed by a neurologist to look for symptoms of a concussion or mild TBI.
-Symptoms of a more severe brain injury are immediate and obvious, but there are numerous subtle or delayed signs of mild brain injuries that go undetected for a period of time including problems sleeping, feelings of depression, and fatigue.
+Any time trauma to the head occurs, a medical examination should be performed by a neurologist to look for symptoms of a concussion or TBI.
+Symptoms of a more severe brain injury are immediate and obvious, but there are numerous subtle or delayed signs of brain injuries that go undetected for a period of time including problems sleeping, feelings of depression, and fatigue.

 The neurological exam also includes a neuropsychological assessment.
 Our neuropsychologists will conduct a comprehensive interview to gain a better understanding of emotional and cognitive changes that have occurred.
 A neuropsychologist assesses memory function, intellect, emotional status, executive functioning (higher cognitive abilities), attention and focus ability, and visual, perceptual, or constructional ability.